orbbec/pyorbbecsdk/README.md

 # Python Bindings for Orbbec SDK

-This project provides Python bindings for the [Orbbec SDK v2.x](https://github.com/orbbec/OrbbecSDK-dev),  enabling developers to interface with Orbbec devices using Python.
+This branch provides Python bindings for the [Orbbec SDK v2.x](https://github.com/orbbec/OrbbecSDK-dev),  enabling developers to interface with Orbbec devices using Python.
 The Orbbec SDK v.2.x is an open-source cross-platform SDK library based on Orbbec RGB-D cameras.
 The differences between Orbbec SDK v2.x and [Orbbec SDK v1.x](https://github.com/orbbec/OrbbecSDK) can be found in the [README](https://github.com/orbbec/OrbbecSDK-dev).

 ## Hardware Products Supported by Python SDK